benmvp/slides/2018/nejs/webdev.md

 NOTES:
 - Speaking of debugging, we had no debugging tools!
 - `alert()` debugging is all we had
-  * Not even `console` debugging, which now is consider sub-par
+  * Not even `console` debugging, because there was no console
+  * And console debugging is considered sub-par
 - And don't accidentally put an `alert()` in a loop or endless loop!
   * Had to just quit the browser